 Ms. Nithya Thiru is a US citizen from Alaska.
-She has a bachelor’s degree in History and Minors in Political Science and French from the University of Alaska.
+She has a bachelor’s degree in History with minors in Political Science and French from the University of Alaska.
 Thiru has a background working in media and journalism.

 Mr. Sanjay Pathmanathan is a Canadian citizen.
 He graduated from the University of Toronto with a bachelor’s degree in Mental Health and Philosophy.
 He has a background in the public health sector and in mental health services.

-Pathmanathan is based at Foundation of Goodness (FOG).
-His tasks and duties include conducting capacity building programs in the North and the South, relating to mental health, English, photography, IT, children’s activities, village heartbeat project, diving and swimming.
-He will work with FOG on project management, fundraising, leadership and event management related programs and contribute to the organizing of the annual FOG events such as the Murali Cup and the International Tuk Tuk Ride.
+Pathmanathan is based at the Foundation of Goodness (FOG).
+His tasks and duties include conducting capacity-building programs in the North and the South, relating to mental health, English, photography, IT, children’s activities, village heartbeat project, diving and swimming.
+He will work with FOG on project management, fundraising, leadership, and event-management-related programs and contribute to the organizing of the annual FOG events such as the Murali Cup and the International Tuk Tuk Ride.
 Pathmanathan will carry out work related to the North Development Initiatives and the Sustainable Income Generation Initiatives within FOG.

 Ms. Ruvani Fonseka is a US citizen.
-Fonseka graduated from Harvard University with a bachelor’s degree in History and Science and has a Master of Public Health (MPH) and Master of Social Welfare (MSW) degree from University of California, Berkeley.
+Fonseka graduated from Harvard University with a bachelor’s degree in History and Science and has a master’s degrees in Public Health and Social Welfare from the University of California, Berkeley.
 She has experience working with social justice initiatives, mainly focusing on domestic violence.
-She is based at Centre for Poverty Analysis (CEPA) and at Women In Need (WIN), carrying out duties and tasks co-related to both organizations.
+She is based at the Centre for Poverty Analysis (CEPA) and at Women In Need (WIN), carrying out duties and tasks co-related to both organizations.
 Fonseka is supporting Post-war Development by designing a research project, writing literature reviews and reports.

-She is also involved with Infrastructure by assisting and identifying, collating and reviewing literature on the equity and inclusivity dimensions of urban infrastructure development and writing a literature review that will be fed in to the CEPA background paper.
-She will also assist with CEPA’s Annual symposium in terms of organizing, managing workshops, following up on papers and presentations and coordination of logistical requirements.
-Fonseka will carry out research and advocacy programs and publish articles for CEPA and WIN on gender equity-related topics and will work with WIN on report writing, case studies, project proposals and position write ups.
+She is also involved with Infrastructure by assisting and identifying, collating, and reviewing literature on the equity and inclusivity dimensions of urban infrastructure development and writing a literature review that will be fed into the CEPA background paper.
+She will also assist with CEPA’s Annual symposium in terms of organizing, managing workshops, following up on papers and presentations and coordinating logistical requirements.
+Fonseka will carry out research and advocacy programs and publish articles for CEPA and WIN on gender equity-related topics and will work with WIN on report writing, case studies, project proposals, and position write-ups.

 Ms. Jessica Uthayakumaran is a Canadian citizen.
 She graduated from the University of Toronto with a bachelor’s degree in Psychology and Health Studies.
 She has a background working in the public health sector with clinical experience in social development and mental health.
 Uthayakumaran is based at the Family Rehabilitation Centre (FRC).
 She will assist with analyzing the progress of the clients of the FRC clinical database and provide support to the clinical team by developing training manuals.